 Is a green card the same as citizenship?

 Green card holders can in theory stay in the U.S. indefinitely, but it’s not as secure a status as U.S. citizenship.
 The terms “permanent resident” and “U.S. citizen” are often confused with one another.

-Can a green card holder be a non-resident?
+Can a green card holder be self employed?

 Can a non resident file income tax online?